ZenWave360/karate-ide/README.md

 Easiest way.
 Download the latest executable form https://dl.bintray.com/ptrthomas/karate/ and rename it to your project's root folder as `karate.jar`.
 You don't need to configure anything else but your classpath will be very limited.

-Alternatively you can configure a different path to karate.jar.
+Alternatively you can download it to a different path configure in `.vscode/settings.json` where your karate.jar is located.

 ```json
 {